fkaduk/kobodeck/README.md

 installing and using Wallabako.
 Here are the issues we found.

- 1. there's *no "Download" button* that the user can just follow to get the software.
+ 1. there's *no "Download" button* that the user can just follow to get the software. (fixed!)

  2. users do not read the documentation, because it's a wall of text.
-We need a simple step-by-step procedure to help people deploy that thing on their devices.
+We need a simple step-by-step procedure to help people deploy that thing on their devices. (fixed!)

- 3. instructions for copying the file in place were incorrectly telling the user to put the file at the toplevel directory when the file needs to be in the `.kobo` subdirectory. the screenshot provided still shows that mistake.
+ 3. instructions for copying the file in place were incorrectly telling the user to put the file at the toplevel directory when the file needs to be in the `.kobo` subdirectory. the screenshot provided still shows that mistake. (fixed!)

  4. the instructions to edit the file also didn't work because the user used their usual text editor (LibreOffice) to create the